Dameme1/OpenAvenuesMedicareInvestigators/README.md

 #### Dataset
 There are three datasets used in this project.
-The first two were analyzed and explained in the Exploratory Data Analysis above...\n
+The first two were analyzed and explained in the Exploratory Data Analysis above...
-The third will be the nationwide dataset from the CMS website.\n The data sets include doctors names, NPI's, which medical school, and more that will be important for clinicians to know before choosing their potential hires.
+The third will be the nationwide dataset from the CMS website.
+The data sets include doctors names, NPI's, which medical school, and more that will be important for clinicians to know before choosing their potential hires.

 ## Links